diyaa59/diyaagrams.com/content/Pfsense/Geo-blocking/Pfsense-Geoblocking-how-to.md

 ![[Attachments/Pasted image 20240404000006.png]]

-## Sign up for a Maxmind account:
+## Sign up for a MaxMind account:

-This is the registration link: [https://www.maxmind.com/en/geolite2/signup](https://www.maxmind.com/en/geolite2/signup)
+This is the registration link for MaxMind: [https://www.maxmind.com/en/geolite2/signup](https://www.maxmind.com/en/geolite2/signup)

-### Generate a new license key:
+### Generate A New License Key:

+> [!note]
+> This is using the GeoIP lite 2 database.
+This is the lowest tier service offered by MaxMind.

-After you sign up, you will need to generate a new license key to allow your firewall to fetch the geo files automatically.
+After you sign up, you will need to generate a new license key to allow your Pfsense instance to sync the GeoIP database automatically.

 ![[Attachments/Pasted image 20240404000412.png]]

+> [!note]
+> Be sure to copy the `Account ID` as you will need it later.

 ![[Attachments/Pasted image 20240404000457.png]]

 ![[Attachments/Pasted image 20240404000520.png]]

-You need to copy this key so that you paste it into Pfsense:
+You need to copy this key to add it into the Pfsense configuration in a later step:

 > [!warning]
 > You won't be able to see this key again after you return to main menu.
-Make sure to copy it now and paste it into Notepad 😉.
+Make sure to copy it now.

 ![[Attachments/Pasted image 20240404000614.png]]

-# Enable the PfblockerNG-devel plugin:
+## Configure The `pfBlockerNG-devel` Plugin:

 ![[Attachments/Pasted image 20240403235737.png]]

+Exit the default configuration Wizard.
+You can follow it if you would like, but I am not following it in this procedure.

 ![[Attachments/Pasted image 20240403235806.png]]